Angelique (Angel) Bovee began her competitive martial arts career in high school but it wasn’t until she

 In 2006, she was elected as the only female member on the USA Boxing Board of Directors, also serving as the Chair of the USAB Athlete Advisory Council where she tirelessly advocated for athletes until 2013.
 She worked hard towards gaining equal respect, training resources, media exposure, and Olympic inclusion for female boxers.
 Through the hard work of many pioneering advocates, women’s boxing made its debut at the London 2012 Olympic Games, making London the first Olympic Games in history to have men and women represented in all sports!
 Angel was ringside to complete a personal journey and witness the first U.S. female boxer, 17 year-old Clarissa Shields take home the gold, thus fulfilling one of Angel's dreams as well.
 Olympic boxing for females is not only a sport but a social movement changing attitudes around the world about the abilities of women.
 India, China, Syria and even Afghanistan now have recognized women’s boxing programs.

-In August of 2011, Adecco Group NA hired Angel to work with the USOC's Athlete Career and Education Program, a program that supports Olympic and Paralympic hopefuls by providing career services and job placement assistance during and after their athletic careers to help athletes transition from the field of play to their next professional undertaking.
+In August of 2011, Adecco Group hired Angel to work with the USOC's Athlete Career and Education Program, a program that supports Olympic and Paralympic hopefuls by providing career services and job placement assistance during and after their athletic careers to help athletes transition from the field of play to their next professional undertaking.
+She is now a Senior Career Coach and International Olympic Committee Steering Committee member consulting on athlete career programs throughout the globe.

 Angel recently received a Master's Degree in Recreation Management completing a thesis on the constraints and facilitators facing U.S. elite female boxers.
 She has been invited by various community groups to share her message of creating your personal reality through crafting a road map, risk-taking, resiliency, and redefinition; life lessons she continutes to learn throughout her fight, both in and out of the ring .